 The more play sessions you have, the more positive experiences the cats have together, the faster they associate each other with good things.

-When the cats are able to eat and play together without problems, you should be safe to give them supervised time together without a barrier or distraction.
+When the cats are able to take treats, play, and do other activities together without problems, you should be safe to give them supervised time together without a barrier or distraction.
 Be alert for signs of tension (staring is a big one) and distract or redirect the cats by pulling out a toy or treats.

 Gradually extend the amount of time that you allow the cats to be in the same area under supervision.
-It may take some time to get to the point where the cats can be unsupervised, but it’s well-worth going slow with the introduction.
-Keep up the play routine and continue to offer treats when the cats are relaxed together, and make sure there are enough resources (litter boxes, water, food, toys) for everyone so they aren’t forced to share.
+It may take some time (think months, not weeks) to get to the point where the cats can be unsupervised, but it’s well-worth going slow with the introduction.
+Keep up the play routine, continue to offer treats when the cats are relaxed together, and make sure there are enough resources (litter boxes, water, food, toys) for everyone so they aren’t forced to share.

 Happily Ever After?